JJH: How it rolls in the boys’ club (excerpt)

-Paul stared out his living room window at sunset.
-“How beautiful.”
-Anne always enjoyed the pastel colors of the clouds at this time of day.
+Paul stared out his living room window.
+The sunset painted the clouds in pastels – Anne’s favorite time of day.
+Even after a year, the thought of her name still caught in his throat.
 He glanced at her framed picture on the table, and once again, a twinge of pain and longing pulled at him.
-Had it really been a year since she’d passed away?
+Had it been a year since she’d passed away?
 Yes, I suppose so.

 His chest tightened at the recollection of it.
 Totally unexpected.
 Went to bed and never woke up.
 Cerebral hemorrhage.
 Probably a peaceful way to go, but still . . .